nyp-sit/sdaai/README.md

 **Question**: What is the laptop requirement for this Specialist Diploma?
 - Lab PCs will be provided for in-class lessons.
 Personal PC or laptop will be required for you to complete your assignment or for hands-on during Zoom lessons.
 - Recommended personal PC/laptop specifications: Intel i7 processor or better, 16GB RAM or more, NVIDIA GPU (optional, for PDC2 only)

+## Certificates
+### C-Q1
+**Question**: For the previous pdc, would nyp gives us physical certificate of completion/transcript?
+If yes, how to collect it?
+- Physical certificate will not be issued.
+All the certificates will be issued as OpenCert.
+You can choose to download or print the opencert on your own.